abhishekpratapa/Comfort-Sensor/README.md

-(NOTE: Looking for a job.
-I'd want to do this every day.)

 # Comfort-Sensor

 This is a walk through of designing and manufacturing a microcontroller based project.
 The goal is to design a consumer product.